|

 And don't worry, I've built 3 PC's, I know how to apply thermal compound lol.

 I don't really care for emulators and sometimes wanna whip out old games.
+That's about the only thing you said that I could agree on.

 By leo 2015-05-02 11:20:12